 Ever wonder about that peak in the distance behind Delicate Arch?
 It’s Mount Peale.
 Often snow-covered even in summer, Mount Peale is the highest peak in Utah outside of the Uinta Mountains.
 It has the honor of being the second most prominent peak in Utah, meaning it sticks out like a Winnebago on a salt flat.
 It rises 8,721 feet above nearby Moab.
 A cool getaway from the desert heat, hike the challenging 4.8-mile trail or go onto summit 12,482 Mount Tukuhnikivatz as well.

 You might be thinking that the third highest mountain range in Utah has got to be the famous Wasatch Mountains, right?
 Nope!
 Head further south to Beaver, Utah, to the Tushar Range.
 Situated in between the Great Basin and Colorado Plateau, the Tushars are geologically unique with geothermal activity and a volcanic history.
 You’re going to have to hike Delano Peak to really understand what's going on down there.
-The trail is a moderate 3-mile trek to the top although it is not well marked and you may want your GPS.
+The trail is a moderate 3-mile trek to the top, although it is not well marked so you may want your GPS.

 Now for something completely different.
 Ibapah Peak is what you might call “in the middle of nowhere.”
-In the west desert near the Utah Nevada border, Ibapah is isolated and unvisited.
+In the west desert near the Utah-Nevada border, Ibapah is isolated and unvisited.
 But don’t let that deter you.
 The Deep Creek Range is an oasis of aspen and pine trees with views at the top of the stark beauty of the Great Basin.
-Some people complete the challenging 14.4 mile hike in a day, but with the drive out there it’s wise to make it an overnight trip.
+Some people complete the challenging 14.4 mile hike in a day, but with the drive out there, it’s wise to make it an overnight trip.
 Highly recommended for experienced adventurers who can use GPS.

-Just to be clear: we’re talking about Mount Nebo in Utah on the southern end of the Wasatch Front, not Mount Nebo where Moses died.
+Just to be clear: We’re talking about Mount Nebo in Utah on the southern end of the Wasatch Front, not Mount Nebo where Moses died.
 Anyway, Mount Nebo is the highest peak in the Wasatch Mountains.
-The trail is noted for being easy in the beginning then ending with a brutal trudge along a rocky ridge to the summit.
+The trail is noted for being easy in the beginning, then ending with a brutal trudge along a rocky ridge to the summit.
 But it’s all worth it.
 Lush aspen and pine forest eventually gives way to rock scree above the tree line so you can see Utah Lake and the Wasatch back for miles and miles.

-Beloved by locals, hiking ‘Timp' is an annual tradition for many Utahans.
+Beloved by locals, hiking ‘Timp' is an annual tradition for many Utahns.
 It’s pretty hard to miss, as the prominent peak juts 7,000 feet above the city of Provo.
 It’s one of Utah’s most popular hikes for a good reason.
 It has waterfalls, wildflowers, mountain goats (you can never have enough of those) and a feeling of being in Switzerland.
 The Timpooneke Trail winds 14.3 miles around the back of Timp.
 The trail is very popular so don't expect peace and quiet, but do expect spectacular views and maybe a touch of wind at the top, wink wink.

 Another prominent beauty in southern Utah, Mount Ellen rises from the red rock canyons of Capitol Reef National Park to the east and Canyonlands to the west.
 On a clear day, you can actually see our other prominent peak, Mount Peale, from the top.
 Instead of mountain goats, a herd of American bison roam the hills.
 The moderate 5.6-mile trail starts at Bull Creek pass and winds over the ridge.
 And the views?
 It's like a Maynard Dixon painting in every direction, with the clouds and the redrock and views of Boulder Mountain.
 Stunning.